scoconno/scoconno.github.io/Teaching/Intro/4/Handout.md

 Similarly, the moral relativist claims that there are no *objective* moral standards, standards by which we can judge various moral opinions for their worth; there is no possibility of genuine moral disagreement say the moral relativist.

-### Subjective Relativism ###

-**Claim:** An action is morally permissible if someone approves of it.
-An action is immoral if someone disapproves of it.
-If Fred says that cheating is immoral, then it is moral for him. if Ed says cheating is moral, then it is moral for him.

 ### Culture Relativism ###